davidrower/fun/sphericalConfigurations/README.md

+# Coulombic N-Body Simulation on Sphere

 This is an idea I wanted to work on for a long time, and I finally realized it during my sophomore winter break.
 It is a simple simulation of charged particles on the surface of a sphere.
-The idea is to solve for those pretty molecular geometries you see in chemistry with this simulation rather than doing things analytically.

-I think the result is fun and interesting, hope you enjoy!
+The idea is to empirically solve for those stable and meta-stable configurations of N particles on a sphere, which are provoking and entertaining to look at!

+## Some Details

+I use a Verlet style integrator to update particle positions and momenta.
+I have also updated a rather bootstrap-y annealing force in order to help the particles find more energertically favorable configurations.